CRUNCH Home Page

-The Collaboratory for Research on Urban Neighbourhoods, Community Health and Housing (CRUNCH) is a research network and facilities, housed at McMaster University, dedicated to examining the complex interactions between housing, neighbourhoods and health.
-Along with our partners in government, the charitable and nonprofit sectors, community groups, and industry, we collaborate on a number of studies that seek to understand neighbourhood-level, population-based health and its social determinants.
+The Collaboratory for Research on Urban Neighbourhoods, Community Health and Housing (CRUNCH) is a cluster of research equipment and facilities and a network of affiliated researchers.
+Housed at McMaster University, CRUNCH is dedicated to examining the complex interactions between housing, neighbourhoods and health.
+Along with our partners in government, the charitable and nonprofit sectors, community groups, and industry, we collaborate on a number of studies that seek to understand neighbourhood-level, population-based health and child development their social determinants.
 [More]

 August 21, 2014.
 "Can Hamilton become age- friendly?"
 Read the third in a series of Hamilton Spectator Commentaries, co-authored by Terry Cooke of the Hamilton Community Foundation, and Dr. Dunn, director of CRUNCH.

 July 3, 2014.
 Read Dr. Dunn's Commentary.
 The second Hamilton Spectator Commentary, co-written with Terry Cooke of the Hamilton Community Foundation, "We need to grow up and not out."